llchrisll/ROTPDocs/docs/guides/multiitem.md

 #### SystemEN\LuaFiles514\itemInfo_f.lua
 This contains the function lines for the itemInfo and will now be the key to overwrite
 depending on the client you are using.

+#### SystemEN\LuaFiles514\rotp_f.lua
+This is a file, which was added recently ([11th January 2025](https://github.com/llchrisll/ROenglishRE/commit/23073800ac14156cfc6393f5e7892045302e79d6)) to the project.
+It contains the important and globalized `F_itemInfoMerge` function, as well as another functions required for the [Custom Lua Support](https://github.com/llchrisll/ROenglishRE/tree/master/Addons/Custom%20Lua%20Support).
+In all cases, it's a **DO NOT TOUCH** file, you have been warned.